Skip to main content

 Psychotherapy notes require protections beyond standard ePHI

 Under HIPAA, psychotherapy notes have heightened protections — they cannot be disclosed even with a standard patient authorization in many cases.
-Most compliance platforms don't distinguish between clinical notes and psychotherapy notes.
+Your compliance program needs to distinguish between clinical notes and psychotherapy notes.
 The penalty for mishandling them is severe.

 02